Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models: Background

 \subsection{Diffusion-Based Generative Models}

-Diffusion-based models learn to generate new signals by reversing a corruption process.
-The two main classes of diffusion models, Score-Based Models (SBMs) \cite{song2019generative} and Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising}, specifically are trained to remove Gaussian noise.
-The noise magnitude is determined by the variance $\sigma^2_t$ and indexed by time step $t \in [0, T]$.
-Typically, $\sigma^2_{0} = 0$ and corresponds to clean signals, and $\sigma^2_{T}$ is chosen to be very large so that the distribution of noisy signals at time $t = T$ is indistinguishable from pure Gaussian noise.

-Song et al. \cite{song2021scorebased} unify the discrete-time noise processes of SBMs and DDPMs under the framework of continuous-time Stochastic Differential Equations (SDEs).
-They cast SBMs as reversing \emph{Variance Exploding} (VE) SDEs, with noisy image distributions having increasing variance as $t$ increases, and DDPMs as reversing \emph{Variance Preserving} (VP) SDEs, whose noisy image distributions typically maintain unit variance throughout the diffusion process.
-In this paper, we focus on the VE-SDE framework.
+Diffusion models learn to generate signals by reversing a corruption process, specifically by removing additive Gaussian noise, where the noise magnitude is controlled by the variance $\sigma^2_t$ at each time step $t \in [0, T]$.
+Typically, $\sigma^2_0 = 0$ corresponds to clean signals, while $\sigma^2_T$ is large enough that the noisy signals become indistinguishable from pure Gaussian noise.
+Song et al. \cite{song2021scorebased} unify Score-Based Models (SBMs) \cite{song2019generative} and Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising} under continuous-time Stochastic Differential Equations (SDEs), interpreting SBMs as reversing \emph{Variance Exploding} (VE) SDEs and DDPMs as reversing \emph{Variance Preserving} (VP) SDEs.
+We focus on the VE-SDE framework.

-The noisy signal at time $t$ in the forward diffusion process is given by $\x_t \in \R^n$.
+The noisy signal at time $t$ in the forward diffusion process is given by $\x_t$.
 The diffusion process is modeled as the solution to an It\^o SDE of the form